Undead Unluck: Anime

 In August 2022, an anime television series adaptation was announced.
 Produced and planned by TMS Entertainment, and animated by David Production, it was directed by Yuki Yase, with character designs handled by Hideyuki Morioka, and music composed by Kenichiro Suehiro.
 The series aired in two consecutive cours from October 7, 2023, to March 23, 2024, on the Super Animeism programming block on all JNN affiliates, including MBS and TBS.
 (Note: MBS and TBS listed the series premiere on October 6, 2023, at 25:23, which is effectively October 7 at 1:23 a.m.
 JST.)
 The first opening theme song is "01" performed by Queen Bee, while the first ending theme song is "Know Me..." performed by Kairi Yagi.
 The second opening theme song is "Love Call" (ラブコール, Rabu Kōru) performed by Shiyui, while the second ending theme song is "Kono Ai ni Kanau Mon wa Nai" (この愛に敵うもんはない) performed by Okamoto's.

 The series is streaming on Hulu in the United States, and worldwide outside Japan on Disney+ (Latin America on Star+, India and Southeast Asian territories on Disney+ Hotstar).
 In June 2023, TMS Entertainment and Bang Zoom!
 Entertainment announced that they would hold open auditions for a role in the English dub for the series at the Anime Expo on July 4 of the same year, which eventually premiered on December 13 of the same year.
+Viz Media released the full series in North America on a Blu-ray Disc set on March 25, 2025.
+Anime Limited has licensed the series in the United Kingdom and will release the first 12 episodes on a Blu-ray Disc set on May 18, 2026.

-In August 2024, it was announced that a one-hour special anime sequel is set to air on December 25, 2025.
-The sequel will be produced by E&H Production, with Sunghoo Park directing and handling storyboards while the staff from the first season is returning to reprise their roles.
+In August 2024, a one-hour special anime sequel was announced, which aired on December 25, 2025.
+The sequel was produced by E&H Production, with Sunghoo Park directed and handled storyboards while the staff from the first season reprised their roles.

+On the same day the special aired, a second season was announced.